blvdek/nc_tg_bot/README.md

 ## 🚀 How to Use

+*There is an [example](https://github.com/blvdek/nc_tg_bot/tree/main/example) in this repository, you can use it as a guide.*

 > 💡Installation presupposes that Nextcloud is already installed and configured.

-There is an [example](https://github.com/blvdek/nc_tg_bot/tree/main/example) in this repository, you can use it as a guide.

 - First of all, you need to clone the repository and go to it:
 ```bash